 The Military's Secret to Pain-Free Cycling: Why Your Saddle Hurts and How to Fix It

 If you've ever winced through the last miles of a ride because of numbness or discomfort, you're not alone.
-Nearly 60% of cyclists experience saddle-related pain - but what if I told you the solution was discovered 80 years ago in the unlikeliest of places: military research labs?
+Nearly 60% of cyclists experience saddle-related pain.
+But what if I told you the solution was discovered 80 years ago in the unlikeliest of places: military research labs?

 The Battlefield Origins of Comfortable Saddles